iomete/iom-docs/glossary/data-lakehouse.md

 ---
 title: Data Lakehouse
 description: A data lakehouse is a data repository that combines the best features of data warehouses and data lakes.
+banner_description: A data lakehouse is a data repository that combines the best features of data warehouses and data lakes.
 Enabled by a new, open system design, data lakehouses implement similar data structures and management features to those in a data warehouse directly on the low-cost storage used for data lakes.
 alphabet: D
 ---